 Applied Risk Analysis (RIS615)

-The course gives an introduction to applied risk analysis in different industries and sectors.
+The course provides an introduction to conducting risk analyses in practice.

 Facts